philippkeller/lambda-scanner-ocr/README.md

 ## IAM role

-Now, create an IAM role which allows to read/write from both source and destination bucket:
+Now, create an IAM role which allows to read/write from source bucket (after reading the non-OCR source it will delete the file) and write to destination bucket:

 1. navigate to IAM
 2. create a **Policy**, switch to JSON tab